-- Routine imaging. - Regular clinical reviews to assess changes in your physical, psychological and cognitive wellbeing.

-- Ready access to assessment and rehabilitation services for problems such as epilepsy, headaches, and speech or visual problems. - Ready access to specialist neuropsychology and neuropsychiatry services. - Immediate access to specialist equipment that would assist rehabilitation as necessary. - Clear information on who to contact and how if you are concerned about your condition. - Follow-up as close to home as possible.
+- Routine imaging. - Regular clinical reviews to assess changes in your physical, psychological and cognitive well-being. - Ready access to assessment and rehabilitation services for problems such as epilepsy, headaches, and speech or visual problems. - Ready access to specialist neuropsychology and neuropsychiatry services. - Immediate access to specialist equipment that would assist rehabilitation as necessary. - Clear information on who to contact and how if you are concerned about your condition. - Follow-up as close to home as possible.

-Recommendations from the NICE guideline 2018
+Recommendations from the NICE guidance

 - The timing of regular clinical reviews will be based on any brain tumour that is left after treatment, life expectancy, your preferences, previous treatments, available treatment options and the specific type of tumour. - MRI scans may be used as part of regular clinical review.
-Additional scans using advanced MRI techniques may be used if the findings from standard imaging are unclear. - You will be made aware that imaging can be difficult to interpret and results can sometimes be uncertain.
+Additional scans using advanced MRI techniques may be used if the findings from standard imaging are unclear.

+- Scanning for a glioma will be done at regular intervals depending on the type of glioma. - Grade I tumours scanning will be done at 12-month intervals for five years. - Grade II and III tumours scanning will be done at three, six and 12 months for year one and then either every six months or annually, depending on the tumour. - Grade IV tumours scanning will be done at three, six and 12 months for year one and then either every six months or annually. - Scanning for a meningioma will be done at regular intervals depending on the type of meningioma. - Grade I meningioma scanning will be done at three months and then at 12-month intervals for three to five years, followed by once every two years. - Grade I meningioma after radiotherapy scanning will be done at six months after radiotherapy and then at 12-month intervals for three years, followed by once every two years. - Grade II and III meningioma scanning will be done at three, six and 12 months for year one and then either every six months or annually, depending on the tumour. - You will be made aware that imaging can be difficult to interpret and results can sometimes be uncertain.
 Having routine imaging and waiting for results may cause anxiety.
-Sometimes this can outweigh the benefits of having a scan. - For all types of glioma, a baseline MRI scan will be considered within 72 hours of surgical resection, and 3 months after the completion of radiotherapy. - A clinical review with appropriate imaging will be arranged for patients who develop new or changing neurological symptoms or signs at any time.
+Sometimes this can outweigh the benefits of having a scan. - For all types of glioma, a baseline MRI scan will be considered within 72 hours of surgical resection, and three months after the completion of radiotherapy. - A clinical review with appropriate imaging will be arranged for patients who develop new or changing neurological symptoms or signs at any time.

 - Health and social care professionals will address additional complex needs during or after treatment and throughout follow-up.
 These include:

 - changes to cognitive functioning

 - fatigue

 - loss of personal identity

 - loss of independence

 - maintaining a sense of hope

 - potential for change in personal relationships

 - the challenges of living with uncertainty

-- the impact of brain-tumour-associated epilepsy on wellbeing.
+- the impact of brain-tumour-associated epilepsy on well-being.

 - Your risk of developing late side effects of treatment will be assessed when you finish treatment.
-Such side effects can develop months or years after treatment and may include cataracts, cavernoma, cognitive decline, epilepsy, hearing loss, hypopituitarism, infertility, neuropathy, radioencrosis, secondary tumours and stroke.
+Such side effects can develop months or years after treatment and may include cataracts, cavernoma, cognitive decline, epilepsy, hearing loss, hypopituitarism, infertility, neuropathy, radionecrosis, secondary tumours and stroke.
 Advice will be given to you on how to monitor for late-onset side effects based on individual needs.